-Award Mode of Attendance Standard Period Maximum Period MRes Full-time 12 months 24 months Part-time 20 months 32 months MPhil Full-time 24 months 36 months IVIPTIII Part-time 40 months 52 months PhD (expent Craduate Training Full-time 36 months 48 months (except Graduate Training Assistants) Part-time 60 months 72 months PhD by Published Works Part-time n/a 12 months PhD (Graduate Training Assistants) Full-time 48 months 60 months Professional Doctorates 36 months 48 months
+Award Mode of Attendance Standard Period Maximum Period MRes Full-time 12 months 24 months Part-time 20 months 32 months MPhil Full-time 24 months 36 months MPNII Part-time 40 months 52 months PhD (averate Craduate Training Full-time 36 months 48 months (except Graduate Training Assistants) Part-time 60 months 72 months PhD by Published Works Part-time n/a 12 months PhD (Graduate Training Assistants) Full-time 48 months 60 months Professional Doctorate(DBA) 36 months 48 months Professional Doctorate (Prof Doc) 48 months 60 months

 - D5.2 A student may submit the thesis for examination any time from one month before the end of the standard period and must submit before the expiry of the maximum period of registration. - D5.3 A student may apply to suspend their studies for a period of time.
-Such periods of suspension must be agreed with the supervisors and approved by the relevant School Research Committee (SRC).
+Such periods of suspension must be agreed with the supervisors and approved by the relevant School Research Degrees Committee (SRDC).
 The maximum length of time that may be approved on any application is 12 months.
 Further periods of suspended study may be approved.
 The maximum amount of time that may be suspended consecutively is 24 months.
 Time elapsed during a period of suspension will not count as part of the period of study in Regulation D5.1.
-The student's situation will continue to be monitored by the relevant SRC to ensure that appropriate support is in place when study is resumed. - D5.4 Under exceptional circumstances, a student may be permitted to extend their maximum registration period.
+The student's situation will continue to be monitored by the relevant SRDC to ensure that appropriate support is in place when study is resumed.

+- Under exceptional circumstances, a student may be permitted to extend their maximum registration period.
 Applications must be submitted for consideration by Research Degrees Committee no later than three months before the maximum registration period (as specified in Regulation D5.1) has elapsed. - D5.5 Where a student has discontinued the research, they are required to notify Research Degrees Committee detailing the reason for withdrawal.
-If a student has not been in contact with their supervisors for a prolonged period, and the supervisors have not been able to re-establish contact, the University may write to the student informing them that they will be deemed to have withdrawn unless this contact is re-established within one month.

-- D5.6 Students must make satisfactory progress towards their research degree.
+If a student has not been in contact with their supervisors for a prolonged period, and the supervisors have not been able to re-establish contact, the University may write to the student informing them that they will be deemed to have withdrawn unless this contact is re-established within one month. - D5.6 Students must make satisfactory progress towards their research degree.
 Failure to do this may result in the termination of registration for the target degree.
-If the student is in receipt of an Edinburgh Napier University studentship, this will be withdrawn at the same time as registration for the degree is terminated. - D5.7 With the exception of the DBA and the PhD by Published Works, all students register initially for a generic research degree. - D5.8 Within the first 12 months of registration (18 months part-time) all students will have a formal review to determine or confirm the target award.
+If the student is in receipt of an Edinburgh Napier University studentship, this will be withdrawn at the same time as registration for the degree is terminated. - D5.7 With the exception of Professional Doctorates (including the DBA) and the PhD by Published Works, all students register initially for a generic research degree. - D5.8 Within the first 12 months of registration (18 months part-time) all students, apart from those registered for PhD by Published Works will have a formal review to determine or confirm the target award.